Snowpark Container Services: Working with services

 Data exchange format

-For data exchange between a service function and a container, Snowflake follows the same format that external functions use (see Data Formats).
+For data exchange between a service function and an application container, Snowflake follows the same format that external functions use (see Data Formats).
 For example, suppose you have data rows stored in a table (input_table):

 "Alex", "2014-01-01 16:00:00"